Construction sites suspendedTfL and Crossrail project sites temporarily suspended to stop spread of coronavirus

-- Until November 2019 the end of Cowper Street nearest to the roundabout is closed for pedestrians.
+- Closed the end of Cowper Street nearest to the roundabout for pedestrians until November 2019.
 This lets us finish these works and build the new Cowper Street station entrance.
 Diversion signs show how to get into Cowper Street

 Phase B - advanced highway works

-- Works include removing the traffic islands on all four arms of the existing roundabout to make sure traffic flows safely when the main works start in Phase C
+- Removed the traffic islands on all four arms of the roundabout to make sure traffic flows safely during Phase C

 Phase C - main works

-- Closure of the southeastern arm of the roundabout to traffic on 24 May 2019.
-Two-way traffic will be able to flow around the junction.
+- Closed the southeastern arm of the roundabout to traffic.
+Two-way traffic is now running around the junction

-- Creation of dedicated cycle and pedestrian routes through the works site
+- Created dedicated cycle and pedestrian routes through the works site

-- Construction of the new entrance at Cowper Street and subway works
+- Building the new entrance at Cowper Street and subway works

 - Structural works to prepare for construction of new main entrance